Gerschtli/nix-config/README.md

 **Note:**
 * NixOS-managed systems should be set up like written in the [NixOS manual][nixos-manual].
+  `nix build ".#installer-image"` can be used for latest kernel, helpful default config and some pre-installed utilities.

 ### Manual instructions for some systems